BLACK SADDLE

 Overnight at 3,980m in a tent.

-• 8:30 – Breakfast.
-Enjoy breakfast before setting out for today’s ride.
+• 8:30 – Enjoy breakfast before setting out for today’s ride.

 9:30 – Departure.
-This morning, you continue your horseback journey towards Jarty Gumbez, crossing long, flat open terrain.
+This morning, we continue our horseback journey towards Jarty Gumbez, crossing long, flat open terrain.
 The landscape offers wide, sweeping views, and the soft ground provides excellent conditions for the horses.
-Along the way, you will stop for a picnic lunch in the summer pastures used by local shepherds.
+Along the way, we will stop for a picnic lunch in the summer pastures used by local shepherds.

 This peaceful high-altitude grazing area is a wonderful place to rest and observe traditional pastoral life.